filamentphp/actions/docs/07-prebuilt-actions/05-replicate.md

 ## Excluding attributes

-The `excludeAttributes()` method is used to instruct the action which columns should be excluded from replication:
+The `excludeAttributes()` method is used to instruct the action which columns to be excluded from replication:

 ```php
 ReplicateAction::make()